-Mechanical Data ATS-MFT 770
+Mechanical Data ATS-KMFT 670

-ATS-MFT 770 is housed in a rack for use as a bench-top unit or in a 19" cabinet, but at an time it can be integrated into a production line.
-The test system is made up of plug-in boards with extended Euro size.
+ATS-KMFT 670 is housed in a rack for use as a bench-top unit or in a cabinet, but it can also be built into a desk.
+At any time, it can be integrated into a production line.
+The test system is made up of plugin boards which are a little longer than Euro size.
 The connectors to the test fixture are mounted on the plug-in boards.
 This means that the connection to the test fixture is only 1 cm long and that only low capacity is loaded on the signals.
-The backplane contains the fixed voltage supplies, the power amplifiers for the fixed and variable PSUs, generators and the electronic load.
-Dimensions of the ATS-MFT 770-rack: 19" wide, 470 mm deep, about 200 mm high
+The backplane contains the fixed voltage supplies, the power amplifiers for the PSUs, generators and the electronic load.

+Dimensions of the ATS-KMFT 670-rack: 19" wide, 470mm deep, about 200mm high